annapurna77/Advanced-Java-Programm/README.md

 Output for WordCounter.java -https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-3%20StringHandling_and_StringExercise/Screenshot%202025-05-22%20221613.png

 4a.
 Basic hello program of Swing displaying the message Hello!
-VI C , Welcome to Swing Programming in Blue color plain font with font size of 32 using Jframe and Jlabel
+VI A , Welcome to Swing Programming in Blue color plain font with font size of 32 using Jframe and Jlabel

-Output for HelloSwing.java -
+Output for HelloSwing.java -https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-4%20SwingExamples/Screenshot%202025-05-22%20222646.png

 4b.
 Develop a Swing program in Java to display a message “Srilanka is pressed” or “India is pressed” depending upon the Jbutton either Srilanka or India is pressed by implementing the event handling mechanism with addActionListener( ).